paht2005/Python-GUI_miniProjects/README.md

 - **🔑 Simple Login System:** A basic user authentication system demonstrating login functionality with username and password input.
 - **👋 Simple Greetings GUI:** An interactive application that greets users by name, displays the current time, and maintains a greeting history.
 It also supports theming.
 - **✅ To-Do List:** A task management application that allows users to create, delete, and view tasks.
+- **⏳ Pomodoro Timer:** A productivity tool based on the Pomodoro Technique.
+It features a timer that alternates between 25-minute focused work sessions and short breaks.
+Every fourth break is a longer rest period.
+It helps enhance focus and manage time efficiently through structured intervals.

 ---